-Sarah was diagnosed with Parkinson’s in 2018 at age 51, after experiencing a tremor in her right hand and bothersome rigidity in her right leg.
-Sarah clearly remembers noticing that the fingers on her right hand wouldn’t cooperate while trying to take piano lessons at age 44.
-Her historically excellent handwriting was also taking a turn.
-Sarah began a handwriting program, thinking she was using a keyboard too much and needed to exercise her hand.
-Every day for three months, she filled a notebook page with “A quick brown fox jumps over the lazy dog.”
-Finally, dropping out of intense spin classes after being considered a “regular” for years due to adductor rigidity, Sarah knew she needed to talk to a doctor.
+I was diagnosed with Parkinson’s in 2018 at age 51, after experiencing a tremor in my right hand and bothersome rigidity in my right leg.
+While trying to take piano lessons seven years prior, I clearly remember noticing that the fingers on my right hand wouldn’t cooperate.
+My historically excellent handwriting was also taking a turn.
+I began a handwriting program, thinking I was using a keyboard too much and needed to exercise my hand.
+Every day for three months, I filled a notebook page with, “A quick brown fox jumps over the lazy dog.”
+Finally, after being considered a “regular” for years, when I had to drop out of intense spin classes due to adductor rigidity, I knew I needed to talk to a doctor.

-The diagnosis came as a no-brainer for the doctor and in “true Sarah fashion,” she wasn’t convinced until she had a second and third physician opinion.

-Quickly after hearing the same diagnosis, Sarah enrolled in a clinical trial, connected with young people in her community living with Parkinson’s, joined a Rock Steady Boxing class, and ramped up her exercise regimen.
-Surrounding herself with a wide variety of activities, interests, and people, and pushing herself beyond what she might otherwise be more comfortable doing, has certainly kept Sarah healthier and likely slowed the progression of her symptoms.
+The diagnosis came as a no-brainer for the doctor, but I wasn’t convinced until I had a second and third physician opinion.
+They all agreed.
+I had Parkinson’s.
+I immediately enrolled in a clinical trial, connected with young people in my community living with Parkinson’s, joined a Rock Steady Boxing class, and ramped up my exercise regimen.
+Surrounding myself with a wide variety of activities, interests, and people, and pushing myself beyond what I might otherwise be more comfortable doing, has certainly kept me healthier and likely slowed the progression of my symptoms.

 Because of my progressing Parkinson’s symptoms, I had to retire very early from a rewarding career working with people living with ultra-rare genetic diseases.
 It was that community of superstar life-lovers who modeled how to map out a fulfilling life with Parkinson’s.